Categories

 J

-j : Since March 2024, the character “j” is used to represent the phoneme “yod” or IPA:/j/, which in English is the sound given to “y-” at the start of words.
+j : Since March 2024, the character “j” is used to represent the phoneme “yod” or IPA:/j/, which in English is the sound given to “y-” at the start of words or some syllables.
 This will require the respelling of many words or a change in pronounciation.
 The English “j” phoneme will be represented by the characters “dg”.

 je/jez : je a/an. indefinite article. jez: some, plural form definite article.
 When jez is placed before a numeral or equivalent, it has the same meaning as “approximate, about, circa”.
+May be pronounced with a IPA:/j/ or /dʒ/ phoneme.
 Shortcode : j, jz

 jeve : each